wendyku/gender-neutral-captioning/README.md

 - matplotlib
 - json

-2. Clone this repository locally.
-Create a subdirectory `model`.
+2. Download this repository locally.
+Create a subdirectory `model`, all trained models will be saved in this subdirectory.
 ```
 $ mkdir models
 ```